Hanwell: Elthorne Park

 The name Elthorne goes back at least one thousand years.
 It was mentioned in the Domesday survey as being one of the six Hundreds of the shire of Middlesex along with Edmonton, Gore, Hounslow, Ossulstone and Spelthorne.

 The origin of the park goes back to the 1500s.
 The original much larger estate, called La Bromeland, was named after the wild yellow flowering Broom shrub, which still grows on the steep embankment of the river Brent.

 In the 16th century Thomas Gresham's widow bought the freehold of 'Broomland', which later passed down through Osterley to the Earls of Jersey.

-Fifteen years after the General Enclosure Act of 1801 the estate was reduced to 90 acres and then became known as Park Farm.
+Fifteen years after the Inclosure (Consolidation) Act 1801 the estate was reduced to 90 acres and then became known as Park Farm.
 At one time, with Cuckoo Farm it was one of the last two existing farms in Hanwell.

-In 1908 Lord Jersey started negotiations with the Council and Middlesex County Council about the use of the land.
+In 1908 Lord Jersey started negotiations with the council and Middlesex County Council about the use of the land.
 Whilst negotiations were going on he allowed a section of the land to be used as a temporary recreation ground.